-slices of life and views of the day
+slices of life & views of the day

 Socialized services are kind of like freedoms.
 There are no absolutes.
 (You can’t run around slandering, for example).
 Insurance (any kind) is especially unique because it defies normal economic supply/demand principles.
 The principle of “adverse selection” says that the risk spreading mechanism itself is damaged by low-risk people who opt out.
 In essence, young healthy people say “I’m young and healthy….I’d rather just NOT participate and keep my money, but thanks anyway.”